davrob01/AmazonBestSellerBooksScraper/README.txt

 C) Error Logging

-An error log file is always created after every execution.
-Unless there are no errors.
+An error log file is always created in the Results folder after every run.

 -------------------------------------
 Frequently Asked Questions